ifatro/tractor_sim_ws_repository/README.md

 CMakeLists.txt ;
 README.md ;

-In order to run the simulation all 1-4 need to be downloaded under a Workspace/src folder in with the workspace sourced to the bashrc.
+In order to run the simulation all 1-4 need to be downloaded under a Workspace/src folder and source the workspace to the bashrc.

 Implementation